OscartGiles/rivelin_extra/README.md

 Welcome to the GitHub repository for rivelin_extra, a collection of open source crates developed for the Rivelin Project.
 The Rivelin Project is a cloud container building service written in Rust.
 It's currently under development and primarily exists as a learning project and maybe to help me get a job.

+The main project lives at [https://github.com/OscartGiles/rivelin](https://github.com/OscartGiles/rivelin).
+If you are looking at my CV give me a message on [linkedin](https://www.linkedin.com/in/oscart-giles/) and I'll be happy to grant you read access.

 ### 📦 Crates

 The following crates are included in this repository: